 - Giving their patients lower-cost, generic medication substitutions

 - Pharmacist-led medication reconciliation and monitoring of medication treatment plan

 Predictors of Non-Adherence

 Understanding the scope of the problem is the first step in reaching better medication adherence rates.
-Next, you need to understand why so many people fail to follow fairly simple instructions.
+Next, you need to understand why so many people fail to follow simple instructions.
 For many, fear of experiencing negative side effects is the number one reason.

-In a recent poll conducted by Health Dialog, people were asked to say which side effects would make them stop taking their medications.
+In a poll conducted by Health Dialog, people were asked to say which side effects would make them stop taking their medications.
 These are the results:

 - 38% sudden weight gain